 The beauty of the Arduino Tron Web Server is that the IoT device technology becomes interactive with humans through a simple Web Server.
 With the Arduino Tron Web Server getting your IoT project working in the cloud is a fast-easy solution.
-We discuss the Arduino Tron Web Server in Chapter 6.
+We will discuss the Arduino Tron Web Server in Chapter 6.

-5.6 IoTBPM Server Drools-jBPM Application Examples
+5.7 Arduino Tron AI-IoT Drools-jBPM Application Examples

-5.6.1 IoT Control AI-IoT Drools-jBPM Artificial Intelligent Smart Automation
+5.7.1 Movement AI-IoT Drools-jBPM Artificial Intelligent Smart Automation

-In the IoT Control jBPM example, we demonstrate how to invoke business rules from within our application and how to execute our jBPM processes and how to handle the interactions between process and rules using an IoT sensor device and manual switch.
+In the movement example, we will demonstrate how to invoke business rules from within our application and how to execute our jBPM processes and how to handle the interactions between process and rules using an IoTBPM sensor device.